mian-ali/jwtAuth/README.md

-## Server Side jwt Auth && Also Using  Node Mailer For Sending Emails
+### Server Side jwt Auth && Also Using NodeMailer For Sending emails